jooray/imap-readlater/README.md

 4. run imapfetchheaders.rb to learn, this can take a few hours
 5. run "imapclassify.rb -d" after imapfetchheaders finished (otherwise it will learn and remember bad choices) and it will dump on stdout what it thinks about the e-mails in your inbox
 6. if you are confident about the results, you can omit the "-d" (dry run), it will move the messages
-7. you can run imapfetchheaders.rb from cron with "-r" parameter (once in an hour) to learn from new sent and inbox messages. -r will process everything marked as "NEW" by the client and everything since yesterday.
+7. you can run imapfetchheaders.rb from cron with "-r" parameter (cca once in an hour) to learn from new sent and inbox messages. -r will process everything marked as "NEW" by the client and everything since yesterday.

+I put this to my crontab (make sure that ruby points to the right ruby, you may have different environment)

+	*/2 * * * * (cd ~/imap-readlater ; ruby imapclassify.rb) >> ~/.imap-readlater.log 2>&1
+	03,33 * * * * (cd ~/imap-readlater ; ruby imapclassify.rb && ruby imapfetchheaders.rb -r) >> ~/.imap-readlater.log 2>&1

-While I can not guarantee your e-mail safety, I ran it on my production e-mail boxes already.
+While I can not guarantee your e-mail safety, I run this on my production mailboxes already.
+As far as I know it does not eat my e-mail.
+YMMV.

 More information
 ----------------